Course Policies and Expectations

 A major component of the course is a group project that draws on principles taught in class.
 A project proposal and mid-point demo and report are due during the semester, and a final demo and report are due at the end of the semester.

-In lieu of a final exam, the reports are the conduit by which you can provide evidence that you met the learning objectives of the course.
+In lieu of a final exam, the reports (group and individual) are the conduit by which you can provide evidence that you met the learning objectives of the course.
 To give you a fair chance at communicating this, the reports will ask you to answer specific questions about how your project meets these objectives.
-The reports will initially be graded before reading period, and you will be given the opportunity to expand on any questions raised in feedback.
+Milda may reach out to your group or to you individually to ask follow-up questions on the writeup.

 Late projects are not accepted except by exceptional circumstances at the discretion of the instructor.